cloudnative-pg/cloudnative-pg/docs/src/backup_recovery.md

 You can use the image `quay.io/enterprisedb/postgresql` for this scope, as it is composed of a community PostgreSQL image and the latest `barman-cli-cloud` package.

+!!!
+Important
+    Always ensure that you are running the latest version of the operands in your system to take advantage of the improvements introduced in Barman cloud (as well as improve the security aspects of your cluster).

 A backup is performed from a primary or a designated primary instance in a `Cluster` (please refer to